MCG-NKU/plot-edge-pr-curves/README.md

 ### Note: The first column of thresholds in *_bdry.txt and *_bdry_thr.txt has been removed.

-If you are using the code/data provided here in a publication, please consider citing our paper:
+If you are using the code/data provided here in a publication, please consider citing our papers which have been included in this benchmark:

     @article{liu2019richer,
       title={Richer convolutional features for edge detection},